Ringo Cantillo

 Julio "Ringo" Cantillo is a former professional soccer player who played as a midfielder.
+Born in Costa Rica, he represented the United States.
 He played five seasons in the American Soccer League where he was the league MVP as a rookie.
 He won MVP honors a total of three times in the ASL.
 Cantillo also spent parts of seven seasons in the North American Soccer League and four in NASL indoor, one in the United Soccer League and one in Major Indoor Soccer League.
 Born in Costa Rica, Cantillo earned eleven caps with the U.S. national soccer team between 1979 and 1982.